AbdurRazzaq2004/Wazuh-Security-Platform/OpenClaw-and-Wazuh-Integration/WazuhClaw-Overview.md

 **In simple terms:**

-1. **Wazuh Agents** sit on your servers and watch everything — logins, file changes, processes, network connections, vulnerabilities, compliance posture.
+1. **Wazuh Agents** sit on your servers and watch everything, logins, file changes, processes, network connections, vulnerabilities, compliance posture.
 2. **Wazuh Manager** collects all that data, correlates events into meaningful alerts, and auto-blocks attackers.
 3. **OpenClaw** connects to Wazuh's API and alert database, understands security data through AI, and translates it into actionable insights.
 4. **You** ask questions via Telegram or check Slack for automated notifications.